Kalani729/overtime-app-kalani/README.md

 - Icons from Font Awesome
 - x Upadte the styles for forms

-## Refactor TODOS:
+##  TODOS:
-- x Add full_name method for users
-- Refactor user association integration test ink post_spec
-- Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User